-The following carrier size is accepted on Alaska Airlines for travel in the cabin:
+The following carrier sizes are accepted for travel in the cabin:

 The following regulations apply:

-- Dogs and cats must be at least eight (8) weeks of age and weaned.
+- Dogs and cats must be at least 8 weeks of age and weaned.

-- No more than one (1) live dog or cat, 6 months of age or older, may be transported in the same kennel.
+- No more than 1 live dog or cat, 6 months of age or older, may be transported in the same kennel.

-- No more than one (1) live puppy, 8 weeks to 6 months of age, and weighing over 20 lbs, may be transported in the same kennel.
+- No more than 1 live puppy, 8 weeks to 6 months of age, and weighing over 20 lbs, may be transported in the same kennel.

-- No more than two (2) live puppies or kittens, 8 weeks to 6 months of age, that are of comparable size, and weighing 20 lbs or less each, may be transported in the same kennel.
+- No more than 2 live puppies or kittens, 8 weeks to 6 months of age, that are of comparable size, and weighing 20 lbs or less each, may be transported in the same kennel.

 Animals must be harmless, inoffensive (not destructive to itself or the kennel), and require no attention during transit.

-If your trip includes a transfer to another flight operated by Alaska Airlines, Horizon Air, SkyWest Flight Series 3440-3499, PenAir, or Era Alaska, we will allow a maximum connection time of four hours for the animal at the connection city.
+If your trip includes a transfer to another flight operated by Alaska Airlines, Horizon Air, SkyWest Flight Series 3300-3499, PenAir, or Ravn Alaska, we allow a maximum connection time of 4 hours for the animal at the connection city.

 If a delay prevents your pet's flight from departing, your pet may be placed in a kennel facility until it can be transported.
 Costs incurred due to weather-related delays are the responsibility of the pet owner.